stephenmiller04/SUArduinoCollection/Displays/LCD16x2_20x4/readme.md

 ## 16x2, 20x4 etc...
 LCD Tutorial
-In this folder you can find the correct library for I2C LCD's, it works with many types of LCD's, like 16x2, 16x4, 20x4, 20x2 etc...
-Just write the correct column and row number in the code!
+In this folder you can find the correct library and an example code for I2C LCD's, it works with many types of LCD's, like 16x2, 16x4, 20x4, 20x2 etc...

+Put the `LiquidCrystal_I2C` folder (you can find it in the `libraries`) to your `Documents/Arduino/libraries`!

+Now write the correct column and row number in the code!

 Example for 16x2:
 `LiquidCrystal_I2C lcd(0x3F,16,2);`